 The best way for me is still Airbnb or better yet, finding someone in my network who needs a place.

 There are different ways to not lose money on your house while you’re exploring another country, try house swapping for example.

 Save, Save, Save

-Not selling all your properties, means that you will have to save more money in order to travel.
+Not selling all your properties, means that you will have to save more money to travel.
 That begins with not buying any more stuff.
 You do not need another dress.
 And going out for lunch?
 Why not make your lunch at home?
-Stop spending all that money on things you actually don’t need.
+Stop spending all that money on things you don’t need.

 Then second, make a list of what you earn and what you spend.
 Is there room for any cutbacks?
 I am sure there is.
 To travel on a regular base, also means you need to make sacrifices.
-Only buy what you really need.
+Only buy what you need.
 Ignore all the commercials and the “Save now 20%”-marketing stunts.
 Make a list before you do groceries.
 It will be difficult at first, but you’ll get used to it.

 Third, when you’re not very good at reducing your spendings or want to make an extra effort, then take up another job.
 Or two.
 Websites like Fiverr and Upwork have a tonne of online jobs you can do.
 Think of being a virtual assistant, writer or designer.

 Value Your Belongings